henri/spb/README.md

 SPB [removes the web browser data from disk](https://github.com/henri/spb/blob/main/README.md#spb-templating-support).
 However, SPB makes no effort to deal with data stored in memory such as file system caches or system memory which may have been [written to swap](https://en.wikipedia.org/wiki/Memory_paging).

-In the event additional privacy is required consider running SPB within remote machine, VM, name space isolation or some other isolation approach.
-If higher levels of privacy are needed, then consider these projects (these projects are non-exclusive - many are able to be used together - get synigetic and combine Cubes and Tails for exammple) :
+In the event additional privacy is required consider running SPB within a remote machine, VM, name space isolation or some other isolation approach.

+If higher levels of privacy are needed, then consider these projects :

   * [Tails](https://tails.net/)
   * [Whonix](https://www.whonix.org/)